 If you are a doubting Thomas, you should go to the Historic Anchorage Hotel and it will make you a believer.
 Stories of ghostly happenings have been told about the hotel for many years.
 One of the stories is related to the one-time Chief of Police, Jack Sturgus.
 He was the first police chief of Anchorage and he died just a few steps away from the Anchorage Hotel from a bullet in the back.
 It is said that he visits the scene of the crime every year to find his killer, as his murder remains unsolved to this day.

 Several guests have reported seeing the apparition of a young girl walking the second-floor hall.
-The televisions in room 217 and 215 turn on and off on their own.
+The television in room 217 and 215 turns on and off on their own.
 Faucets in the rooms’ sink and tub run on their own, despite regular checks by plumbers.